-Trade and other receivables consist primarily of amounts due from customers including commercial and industrial customers, independent system operators from various regions, government-owned or sponsored entities, and other counterparties.
-Larger commercial and industrial customer contracts and contracts-for-differences provide for performance assurances including letters of credit if deemed appropriate.
+Trade and other receivables consist primarily of amounts due from customers including commercial and industrial customers, independent system operators from various regions, government owned or sponsored entities, and other counterparties.
+Larger commercial and industrial customer contracts and contracts for differences provide for performance assurances including letters of credit if deemed appropriate.
 The Company also has credit exposures to large suppliers of electricity and natural gas.
 The Company mitigates these exposures by dealing with creditworthy counterparties and, when appropriate, taking appropriate security from the supplier.

-The aging of trade and other receivables at December 31, 2022 was:
+The aging of trade and other receivables at December 31, 2023 was:

-de and ivables for do vance oubtful counts Net tra ide and eivables
+a ss trade nd other eivables for de wance oubtful counts aı let trade nd other eivables

-Current \$ 948 \$ 2 \$ 946
+Current \$ 743 \$ 2 \$ 741

-Outstanding greater than 30 days 3 - 3
+Outstanding 31-90 days 6 6

-\$ 951 \$ 2 \$ 949
+\$ 749 \$ 2 \$ 747